Physical Side Effects of Meth Use

 The extremely high highs and low lows of meth can also cause anxiety and depression that could lead to suicide or violence.
 Mixing meth with other drugs like opioids is especially dangerous and can make people irritable and aggressive towards themselves or others.

 One of the worst side effects of meth is addiction.
 Meth affects many chemicals in the brain like dopamine that control reward-seeking behavior.
 Normally, these chemicals make you feel good which makes you want to repeat the action that caused them.

 This means you can get addicted to meth in as little as one dose.
 After you take the drug, you feel sad and anxious without it.
 Your brain wants to repeat the behavior that released the dopamine, in this case taking meth.
 This starts the cycle.

-Risk of addiction only increases with long-term use.
+The risk of addiction only increases with long-term use.
 This is because the body builds a tolerance to the drug.
 You have to keep taking more and more to get the same effects.
-As this goes on, the withdrawals when you stop taking it get worse.
+As this goes on, the withdrawals when you stop taking it gets worse.
 This makes it difficult to quit.

 As people start taking larger doses of methamphetamine, the risk of overdose goes up.
 Extremely high doses cause dangerous physical states like abnormal heart rhythms and high blood pressure.
 High blood pressure can lead to stroke or heart attack.
 The neurological effects can cause seizures that can result in coma or death.

 Meth overdoses are made worse by the lack of antidote.
 While doctors usually give medication to help save people overdosing from other drugs, researchers have yet to develop such a treatment for meth.